 This tour ignores modern national boundaries.
 This way the immensely rich artistic and cultural heritage can be fully appreciated, and stylistic variations be seen as regional inflections rather than national differences.

 London to Strasbourg.
-Leave London St Pancras by Eurostar at c.
-9.30am for Paris, and continue by TGV (high-speed train) to Strasbourg.
-Arriving before 5.00pm, there is plenty of time to settle into the hotel, for an introductory talk and dinner.
+Travel by Eurostar at c.
+10.15am from London St Pancras to Paris, and continue by TGV (high-speed train) to Strasbourg, arriving in time for an introductory talk and dinner.
 All seven nights are spent in Strasbourg.

 Strasbourg.
 Since the High Middle Ages, Strasbourg has been one of the most important intellectual and cultural centres of Europe, and is now seat of the European parliament.
-The cathedral, constructed and adorned over several centuries, is one of the greatest monuments of Gothic art and architecture in Europe.
+The cathedral, constructed and adorned over several centuries, is one of the greatest monuments of Gothic art and architecture in Europe (currently undergoing restoration works to the cupola).
 Visit also the cathedral museum and the church of St Thomas (extravagant tomb of Maréchal de Saxe) and enjoy the picturesque streets and canals.

 Molsheim, Rosheim, Obernai.
 A day of small places.
 Molsheim has a Jesuit church and a Carthusian monastery.
 The chapel of St Ulrich in Avolsheim was built in the 10th century and contains 13th-century frescoes.
-In Obernai, visit the Romanesque church of St Pierre.
-Rosheim possesses a number unspoilt mediaeval houses and the 12th-century church of St Pierre et Paul.
+In Obernai, visit the church of St Pierre with its 16th-century windows.
+Rosheim possesses a number unspoilt medieval houses and the 12th-century church of St Pierre et Paul.
 In the heart of wine-producing countryside, Obernai is partly surrounded by fine ramparts.

 Niederrotweil, Freiburg, Breisach.
 Cross the Rhine to Germany.
 The parish churches at Breisach and Niederrotweil each have a most beautiful late Gothic altarpiece carved by the so-called Master HL with an extraordinary swirling design.
 Freiburg im Breisgau is one of the best preserved old towns in Germany.
 At its centre is the minster, a magnificent Gothic construction with the tallest spire completed in the Middle Ages.
 The excellent city museum has recently reopened after major restoration.

-Included: Eurostar (1st class, standard premier); TGV (1st class); coach travel; hotel accommodation; breakfasts, 1 lunch and 5 dinners with wine, water, coffee; all admissions; all tips; all taxes; the services of the lecturer and tour manager.
+Eurostar (Standard premier); TGV (1st class); coach travel; hotel accommodation; breakfasts, 1 lunch and 5 dinners with wine, water, coffee; all admissions; all tips; all taxes; the services of the lecturer and tour manager.

-Hotel Cour du Corbeau, Strasbourg.
-A beautifully restored, 4-star hotel, located close to the cathedral and the Palais Rohan.
-Rooms maintain many of the original features of the building, but decor is contemporary.
+Hôtel Cour du Corbeau, Strasbourg: beautifully restored 4-star hotel, located close to the cathedral and the Palais Rohan.
+Rooms maintain many of the original features of the building, though décor is contemporary.

 There is a fair amount of walking and standing around within the towns.
 Many town centres are only accessible on foot, and paving may be cobbled or uneven.
 You need to be able to lift your luggage on and off the train and wheel it within stations.
 Average distance by coach per day: 55 miles.

-'The choice of itinerary was fabulous; very varied and enhanced by our lecturer.
-She is simply one of the best.'
+'The choice of itinerary was fabulous; very varied and enhanced by our lecturer.'